senarvi/senarvi.github.io/_posts/2017-05-04-crawling-conversation-sites.md

 ---
 layout: post
-title: "Crawling conversation sites"
+title: "Crawling conversation sites for LM data"
 description: "How to use Scrapy to obtain vast amounts of data for language modeling"
 category:
 tags: []
 ---
 {% include JB/setup %}

-### Scraping static web pages
+### Crawling static web pages

 In the past, a common way to obtain
 [language model training data from the web](https://ssli.ee.washington.edu/tial/projects/ears/WebData/web_data_collection.html)